 If you think about it long enough, you will begin to realize this simple task is actually very difficult to accomplish.
-For every definition you can think of, you can find hundreds of examples that contradict it.
+For every definition you can think of, you can find multiple examples that contradict it.
 For example, defining a chair as “something to sit on” would seem to suggest that a floor also qualifies as a chair.
 But that’s not right.
 A floor is not a chair, even if you can sit on it.

 So you get more specific and define a chair as “something you sit on that has four legs.”
 But that’s not accurate, either.
 There are some chairs with only three legs.
 Bean bags can be chairs, and they have no legs at all.
 A dog has four legs, and you could sit on your dog (if your dog was big enough, that is), but that doesn’t make your dog a chair.

 So why is it so difficult to define a chair!?!
 We all know what one is, right?